 Sepsis (Blood Infection)

 This is the most dangerous complication.
-Data from VCA Animal Hospitals indicates that bacteria from the coelom can enter the bloodstream, causing sepsis.
-Sepsis occurs when the immune system releases chemicals to fight infection, but these chemicals trigger widespread inflammation throughout the body.
-In chickens, sepsis from egg peritonitis causes rapid deterioration – the hen may appear normal in the morning and be found dead by evening.
-Signs of sepsis include cold feet, blue/purple comb, lethargy, and reluctance to move even when stimulated.
+Bacteria from the coelom can enter the bloodstream, causing sepsis.
+In chickens, sepsis from egg peritonitis causes rapid deterioration.
+The hen may appear normal in the morning and be found dead by evening.

 Organ Damage and Failure